buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 Curve | 2 or 3 dimensional curve(s)
 Curve2D | 2 dimensional curve(s)
 Curve3D | 3 dimensional curve(s)
-Surface | 2 or 3 dimensional surface(s)
+Segment | partial geometry of curves that shall not be rendered separately from the main curve Surface | 2 or 3 dimensional surface(s)
 Surface2D | 2 dimensional surface(s) (a region on ground view)
 Surface3D | 3 dimensional surface(s)